Darnay Scott: Dallas Cowboys

 On September 9, 2002, he signed with the Dallas Cowboys, reuniting with offensive coordinator Bruce Coslet, who had also served that function previously with the Bengals.
 Scott split snaps with rookie Antonio Bryant, appearing in 15 games (one start), with 22 receptions for 218 yards and one touchdown.
 He wasn't re-signed after the season.

 In nine years, he caught 408 passes for 6,193 yards and 37 touchdowns.
-He holds the NFL record for most career touches without a fumble (445).
+He previously held the NFL record for most career touches without a fumble (445).

 NFL career statistics

 Personal life

 Scott lives in San Diego.
 He is active in the community, coaching at Mesa College and mentoring students at Lincoln High School.
 He is the uncle of former NFL wide receiver Will Franklin.